formitedev/formite/packages/formite-website/docs/getting-started.md

 ## Installation
 You can add Formite to your `package.json` file with NPM or Yarn.

-The package `formite-core` is required and you can install additional adapters like `formite-html` or `formite-components'.
+The package `formite-core` is required and you can install additional adapters like `formite-html` or `formite-components`.

 ```
 npm install formite-core formite-html --save